cescosgames/roadmap_projects/README.md

 # Roadmap Projects
 Hello!
 This repository features my takes on some of the projects found on roadmap.sh <br> Projects can be found by title in their respective category folder.
+For external repos, visit the link to see the whole project.
 Thanks roadmap.sh!

 ## Project List (in order of completion)